Key Takeaways

 Here's a step-by-step explanation of how to set up a CRT.

-3. Distribution of income: The CRT provides income to the designated income beneficiaries per the terms of the trust.
+The trust distributes income to the designated income beneficiaries according to the terms outlined in the trust.

 Case Study: Successful Use of a Charitable Remainder Trust